pwnance/blackberrymanager/README.md

 * GET_ACCOUNTS to read the Google account authentication token and to login to Google Play
 * WRITE_EXTERNAL_STORAGE to save the downloaded apps to your SD card

+<b>Why is BlackBerry Manager asking for Contacts permission?</b>
+The GET_ACCOUNTS permissions belongs to the permission group android.permission-group.CONTACTS.
+Since Android 6.0 (SDK 23), Android permissions are placed under different groups and all permissions from that group would be granted if one of them is granted.
+However, BlackBerry Manager does NOT access your contacts in any way.
+To learn more about Android permissions, read the <a href="https://developer.android.com/about/versions/marshmallow/android-6.0.html">Google developer documentation</a>.

 <b>Installation</b><br>
 Full install:
 * Uninstall all original/unmodified BlackBerry apps